daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ## Introduction

-This guide will walk you through on how to set up PostgresQL database playground in a Daytona environment which is a development environment management platform.
+This guide will walk you through on how to set up PostgresQL database playground in a Daytona workspace which is a development environment management platform.
+In a world where companies what to increase development productivity and individual developers want to start coding right away, Daytona is the best option.

 ### TL;DR